 How do I Get Informed?

-Unfortunately, there is no industry consensus on shelf-life.
-Following the tips above will extend and maintain shelf-life.
+Unfortunately, there is no industry consensus on shelf-life, but following the tips above will extend and maintain shelf-life.
 Speaking with manufacturers, distributors, and engineers is the best option in getting product-specific shelf-life information.
 Manufacturers will know exactly what goes into their products and can provide shelf-life information and best practices for storage.

 Twin Specialties can provide information about Best Practices for Lubricant Storage and Managing Metalworking Fluids.
 We work with manufacturers to provide transparency and information about lubricant shelf-life and usage.
 Contact Twin Specialties for information about lubricants, best practices, and shelf-life.